akileshjayakumar/markdown/README.md

-# Useful Markdown Files and Shell Scripts
+# Markdown Guides and Scripts

-Welcome to this repository of useful markdown files and shell scripts.
-This collection is designed to simplify a variety of tasks, including GPU setup, Docker management, Git configuration, and CUDA installation.
-Below is a brief overview of the contents of this repository and how to use them.
+This repository offers markdown guides and shell scripts for GPU setup, Docker management, Git configuration, and CUDA installation.

-## Markdown Files
+## Documentation

-Markdown documentation is located in the `/docs` directory.
-These files provide instructions for setup and management of various tools and utilities:

-- **gpg-key-instructions.md**
+All guides live in `/docs`:

-  Detailed instructions for generating and configuring GPG keys, including exporting keys and configuring Git to sign commits.
+- **gpg-key-instructions.md** – generate and configure GPG keys and sign commits.

-- **install-git-LFS.md**
+- **install-git-LFS.md** – install Git Large File Storage.
-  A step-by-step guide to install and set up Git Large File Storage (LFS), which is essential for versioning large files in Git.

-- **useful-docker-commands.md**
-  A reference sheet of commonly used Docker commands.
-This includes commands for managing containers, images, networks, and services.
+- **useful-docker-commands.md** – reference of common Docker commands.

-- **nvidia-container-toolkit-install.md**
+- **nvidia-container-toolkit-install.md** – install the NVIDIA Container Toolkit.
-  Instructions for installing the NVIDIA Container Toolkit, which allows Docker containers to access NVIDIA GPUs.
-This is essential for CUDA-based applications and machine learning workloads.

 ## Shell Scripts

-The `/sh-files/` directory contains various shell scripts that automate tasks related to CUDA installation, GPG key generation, and more.

-- **gpg-key.sh**
+Scripts are in `/scripts`:

-  A script to automate the creation of a GPG key using predefined parameters.
-You can modify it to include your own details, such as name and email.
+- **gpg-key.sh** – create a GPG key (update with your name and email).

-- **cuda_install_part1.sh**
-  The first part of a multi-step process to install CUDA and set up a Docker environment for GPU-accelerated applications.
+- **cuda_install_part1.sh** – start CUDA installation and prepare Docker for GPU workloads.

-- **cuda_install_part2.sh**
+- **cuda_install_part2.sh** – finish CUDA setup and verify installation.
-  The second script in the CUDA installation process.
-This completes the setup and verifies that CUDA is correctly installed.

 ### Customization

-- **gpg-key.sh**: Modify the script with your personal details before running it to generate a customized GPG key.
+- Edit `gpg-key.sh` with your own details.
-- **CUDA Installation Scripts**: Ensure your system meets the necessary requirements, such as having a compatible NVIDIA GPU, before running these scripts.
+- Confirm you have a compatible NVIDIA GPU before running the CUDA scripts.